cavcrosby/py_automate_indeed/README.md

 # py_automate_indeed

-***THIS APPLICATION IS NOT LONGER BEING SUPPORTED BY MY EFFORTS***

 # Brief

-**py_automate_indeed** is a python application/scripts to automate the process of applying to a job on https://www.indeed.com/ using an Indeed resume.
+**py_automate_indeed** is a python application to automate the process of applying to a job on https://www.indeed.com/ using an Indeed resume.

 ## Disclaimer 1

-Please read the ToS from https://www.indeed.com/legal, as Indeed prohibits the use of 'automated' software to scrape their website.
+Please read the ToS from https://www.indeed.com/legal, as Indeed prohibits the use of 'automated' software to scrape data from their website.
 If you do use my application, I am not liable for any consequences you may face.

 ## Disclaimer 2

-The script has never been tested to apply for jobs.
-Hence it is unfinished, but the current state of the program is very close to doing just that (as to why I do not wish to finish the program, see disclaimer 1).
+The application is unfinished, but the current state of the program is very close to being able to apply to jobs on Indeed (as to why I do not wish to finish the application, see disclaimer 1).

 ## Description